garykac/shinjuku/design-notes/08-money.md

 But the stores in many of these locations cannot be upgraded to a department store.
 And the outer locations (where many high card count regions can be found) are away from the center of the map where a lot of the action (and department store upgrades) will be happening.

-So there are interesting decisions to make and that's a good thing.
+So there are interesting decisions to make.
+And that's a good thing.

 ### Why Not Base Wildcards on Track?